redpen-cc/redpen-doc/source/configuration.rst

     <symbol-table>sample/conf/symbol-conf-en.xml</symbol-table>
   </configuration>

 In the next section, we will see the configuration of validators.
-Setting of character is described in Section "Setting characters".
+The symbol-table settings are described in the :ref:`setting-characters-section` section.

+Let' go into the details of validator configration.

 Validator configuration
 ------------------------

 DocumentValidator has validator-conf.xml for registrating Validators.
 If a user add a validaor for one checking point into validator-conf.xml, then DocumentValidator applies the added Validator to the input document.

 The following is the sample validator-conf.xml file.